|Publisher||Harvard University Press|

 Get This Book

-An idealised version of women appears everywhere in the art of ancient Egypt, but the true nature of these women's lives has long remained hidden.
-Robins' book, gracefully written and copiously illustrated, cuts through the obscurity of the ages to show us what the archaeological riches of Egypt really say about how these women lived, both in the public eye and within the family.
+An idealized version of women appears everywhere in the art of ancient Egypt, but the true nature of these women’s lives has long remained hidden.
+Gay Robins’s book, gracefully written and copiously illustrated, cuts through the obscurity of the ages to show us what the archaeological riches of Egypt really say about how these women lived, both in the public eye and within the family.

 By drawing women back into the picture we have of ancient Egypt, this book opens a whole new perspective on one of world history’s most exotic and familiar cultures.